20R01A05D6/PhoneNumberLocation/README.md

 print(time) : This line prints the list of time zone names for the phone number object, such as [‘Asia/Kolkata’]. print(carr) : This line prints the name of the carrier for the phone number object, such as ‘Airtel’. print(geo) : This line prints the geographic description for the phone number object, such as ‘India’.

+## How to run the Script:
+    python phonenumberlocation.py